acm-uncc/meeting-problems/README.md

 Home of all UNC Charlotte ACM logical, practice problems and their solutions.

-**Note:** Please follow the [UNCC ACM setup instructions](https://github.com/uncc-acm/getting-started/blob/master/README.md) before proceeding with this guide.
+**Note:** Please follow the [UNCC ACM setup instructions](https://github.com/uncc-acm/getting-started/blob/master/README.md)  (coming soon) before proceeding with this guide.

 ## Adding Your Solution